-#13.
+#14.
 You Can Shine (Pantene, Thailand)

-#14.
+#15.
 Impossible is Nothing (feat.
 Kaka, Adidas)

-#15.
+#16.
 Cancer (Lance Armstrong, Nike)

-This ad features a clip of the 1996 press conference where Lance Armstrong announced he was diagnosed with stage three testicular cancer — at the tender of age of 25.
+This ad features a clip of the 1996 press conference where Lance Armstrong announced he was diagnosed with testicular cancer — at the tender of age of 25.
 At that time, the cancer was at the third stage and had already spread to his abdomen, his brain and lungs.

 “On that first visit to a urologist in Austin, Texas, for his cancer symptoms he was coughing up blood and had a large, painful testicular tumor.
 Immediate surgery and chemotherapy were required to save his life.
 Armstrong had an orchiectomy to remove his diseased testicle.
 After his surgery, his doctor stated that he had less than a 40% survival chance.”